Prevailing wage: United States

 Federal rates are calculated based on regulations established by the US Department of Labor.
 According to Code of Federal Regulations, "The prevailing wage shall be the wage paid to the majority (more than 50 percent) of the laborers or mechanics in the classification on similar projects in the area during the period in question.
 If the same wage is not paid to a majority of those employed in the classification, the prevailing wage shall be the average of the wages paid, weighted by the total employed in the classification."
 State level rates are calculated using various methods including an average of all wage rates paid, the mode, or based on collectively bargained rates.

 The H-1B visa program requires employers to "pay the prevailing wage or the actual wage paid by the employer to workers with similar skills and qualifications, whichever is higher".

 In the Davis–Bacon Act all federal government construction contracts, and most contracts for federally assisted construction over $2,000, must include provisions for paying workers on-site no less than the locally prevailing wages and benefits paid on similar projects.
 The Streamlining Claims Processing for Federal Contractor Employees Act (H.R.
 2747; 113th Congress), if passed, would make the United States Department of Labor responsible for enforcing this act (instead of the Government Accountability Act) and ensuring that federal contractors did receive the prevailing wage.

 In the Walsh–Healey Public Contracts Act (1936) the federal government set the minimum wage equal to the prevailing wage in an area.

+State‑level efforts

+In Ohio, the Affiliated Construction Trades of Ohio (ACT Ohio) has actively opposed legislative efforts to weaken the state's prevailing wage law.
+In 2017, the organization's executive director testified against bills that would allow local governments to opt out of paying prevailing wages, arguing that such changes would reduce worker incomes, harm apprenticeship programs, and push many construction workers below the poverty line.